 Although anyone can develop neuroinvasive disease, some people are more likely to suffer this severe form of infection than others; individuals over 60 years of age are at higher risk, as are those with chronic illness such as cancer, diabetes, kidney disease or heart disease.
 Those whose immune systems are suppressed from disease or medication, such as medications to prevent rejection of an organ transplant, are more likely to develop neuroinvasive disease.

 How likely is it that I could get West Nile virus infection?

 The risk of acquiring symptomatic WNV infection in any one individual is very low.
 The number of cases that occur each year is highly variable.
 The CDC and state health departments monitor for symptomatic disease in humans and horses (the only domestic mammal that develops symptomatic WNV infection).
-In addition, they test dead birds for WNV, as well as monitor pools of mosquitos from traps set out for this purpose.
-People are at greater risk in areas where there have been more identifications of WNV in birds and mosquitos.
+In addition, they test dead birds for WNV, as well as monitor pools of mosquitoes from traps set out for this purpose.
+People are at greater risk in areas where there have been more identifications of WNV in birds and mosquitoes.